naacl-org/naacl-hlt-2015/_posts/2015-02-20-main-program-notifications.md

     https://www.softconf.com/naacl2015/papers/user/scmd.cgi?scmd=aLogin&passcode=[YOUR-PASSCODE]

+The email sent to the contact author contains the decision about whether your paper was accepted as a talk or poster presentation.
 Details about the program schedule and the details about your particular presentation mode (talk or poster) will be sent out later.